weekendtrailtales/weekendtrailtales.github.io/_posts/2024-09-11-north-shore-list.md

 Dearest Isay,

 Data is beautiful.
-When we're feeling stuck and wish to explore new places but do not know exactly where to go, this list helps us get inspired and start planning.
+When we're feeling stuck and wish to explore new places but do not know exactly where to go, this list helps us get inspired and start planning!

 | Rank	| Peak	| Section	| Elev-M	  | Completed|